srxxr4man/Placement-Management-System-CPP/README.md

 🎓 Placement Management System (C++)

-📌 Overview
+📌 Description
-This project is a Placement Management System developed in C++.
+This is a console-based Placement Management System built using C++.
-It simulates the real-world campus placement process by managing students and companies, ranking students based on CGPA, and allocating jobs based on eligibility and company vacancies.
+It simulates the campus placement process by managing students and companies, ranking students based on CGPA, and allocating jobs based on eligibility and vacancies.

+🧠 Concepts Used
+💻 Object-Oriented Programming (OOP)
+🧬 Inheritance (Student inherits from Person)
+🔁 Polymorphism (display() function)
+📦 STL (vector, queue)
+⚠️ Exception Handling (try-catch)
+🔄 Operator Overloading
+📊 Sorting (Bubble Sort)

-🚀 Features
+⚙️ Features
 Add student details (ID, Name, CGPA)
 Add company details (Name, Minimum CGPA, Vacancies) Display students and companies
-Rank students based on CGPA (Bubble Sort)
+Rank students based on CGPA
-Job allocation using Queue (FIFO) mechanism
+Allocate jobs using Queue (FIFO)
-Salary assignment based on CGPA
+Assign salary based on CGPA
-Exception handling for invalid inputs

-🧠 Concepts Used
-Object-Oriented Programming (OOP)
-Inheritance (Student inherits from Person) Polymorphism (display() function)
-STL (Standard Template Library) vector for storing data queue for job allocation
-Operator Overloading
-Exception Handling (try-catch)
-Sorting Algorithms (Bubble Sort)
+Prevent multiple placements for a student

-⚙️ How It Works
+🖥️ How It Works
-User adds students and companies
+User enters student and company details
-Students are ranked based on CGPA
+Students are sorted based on CGPA
-All students are inserted into a queue
+All students are pushed into a queue
 Each company processes students one by one
-If eligibility criteria is satisfied:
+If:
+  CGPA ≥ required CGPA
+  Vacancy available
+  Student not already placed
+Then:
   Student is selected
   Salary is assigned
-Vacancy count is updated
+  Placement status is updated
-Each student is placed only once

-❗ Error Handling
-Invalid CGPA (<0 or >10)
-Invalid number of vacancies
-Handled using try-catch to prevent program crash

-🎯 Conclusion
-This project demonstrates how core C++ concepts can be applied to simulate a real-world system like campus placements in a simple and efficient way.
+💡 Salary Logic
+CGPA ≥ 9 → 20 LPA
+CGPA ≥ 8 → 12 LPA
+CGPA ≥ 7 → 8 LPA
+Else → 5 LPA